wandb/docs/docs/guides/hosting/manage-users.md

 4. Once you have found the user, click the **Invite** button.

 ### Remove users from a team
-Use the Team's settings page to remove users from your team.
+Use the `Members` tab in the Team's settings page to remove users from your team.

 1. Navigate to the Team's settings page.
 2. Select the Delete button next the to user's name.